biplavpoudel/MongoDB-Atlas-Administration/README.md

 mongosh --host mongod2.replset.com -u dba-admin -p dba-pass --authenticationDatabase admin
 ```
 ### 9. Change Priority of Members
-Now, inside the mongosh, to chnage the priority level of `mongod0` to be be higher than others, we execute:
+Now, inside the `mongosh`, to change the priority level of `mongod0` to be be higher than others in a running replica set, we execute `rs.conf()`.
+We assign the `rs.conf()` command to a variable to retrieve the replica set configuration object and assign priority value for each member:
 ```
 use admin